 THE MONKEY TRILOGY is a series of one man shows written & performed by John-Paul Hussey.
 It began in 2002 in a small gallery space on Flinders Lane in Melbourne with CHOCOLATE MONKEY.
 It received rave reviews, sold out and extended its season.
 The following year it was presented at 45 Downstairs in Melbourne and was critically acclaimed.

 In 2004 John-Paul Hussey was commissioned by The Store Room Theatre (Melbourne) to do SPACEMUNKI.
 It was critically acclaimed, & received a 4-star review from The Sunday Age Newspaper, later that year it toured to Dublin.
-Spacemunki in 2007 won The Melbourne International Festival Prize for its Music Score (Kelly Ryall)
+Spacemunki won The Melbourne International Festival Prize for its Music Score (Kelly Ryall)

-The final part of The Monkey Trilogy came in 2008 with LOVE MONKEY @ The Northcote Town Hall.
+The final part of The Monkey Trilogy came with LOVE MONKEY @ The Northcote Town Hall.
 (Melbourne).
 Jo Roberts of The Age Newspaper called it, “a mighty production, a tour de force!” and Arts Hubs describing it as “a remarkable achievement…an entirely intriguing and entertaining production from start to finish…a stunning production not to be missed!”
 There are plans to tour Love Monkey in the near future.

 The Monkey Trilogy is a project dedicated to merging multimedia with highly physical, text-based storytelling.
 Each new show pushes the boundaries of how far multimedia can be used in live performance.
 The main collaborators with John-Paul Hussey as writer, performer & producer are Lucien Savron as Director, Kelly Ryall as Music Composer and Shane Grant as Lighting Designer.
 The Visual Media designers are Natalie Lowery for Chocolate Monkey; Dean McInearny for Spacemunki & Matt Gingold for Love Monkey.